 The infamous drugstore was on the corner of Kings Road and Royal Avenue – a wide leafy boulevard laid out in the 1690s as part of a proposed carriageway that was meant to link the Royal Hospital with Kensington Palace.
 James Bond was meant to have lived in a small flat on Royal Avenue with an elderly Scottish housekeeper called May.
 He had a book-lined sitting room with an Empire desk and a small master bedroom with white and gold Cole wall paper, red curtains and a dark blue counterpane on the bed.
 On a bedside table was a telephone that had a direct line to the SIS.

-It wasn’t just how the Drugstore looked that attracted the complaints, the store’s opening hours were 16 hours a day – extremely rare in the 1960s – an era where most shops still had half day closing on Wednesdays and Saturdays.
-At one stage the shop, in reality more a mini-mall than a drugstore, had a “flying squad” which featured young women on motorcycles dressed in a tight-fitting purple catsuits that hand delivered purchased goods.
+It wasn’t just how the Drugstore looked that attracted the complaints, the store’s opening hours didn’t go down well either.
+The shop was open to the public for sixteen hours a day – extremely rare in the 1960s – an era where most shops still had half day closing on Wednesdays and Saturdays.
+At one stage soon after it had opened the shop, in reality more a mini-mall than a drugstore, had a “flying squad” which featured young women on motorcycles dressed in a tight-fitting purple catsuits that hand delivered purchased goods.
 Presumably they didn’t deliver prescriptions because Mick Jagger, in You Can’t Always Get What You Want (originally the b-side of Honky Tonk Women) sings about going to the drugstore in 1969 to get his prescription filled, or probably and far more likely, Marianne Faithfull’s prescription.
 While at the Drugstore he decides to have a Cherry Red soda, his favourite flavour, in the chrome and neon soda fountain which was on the first floor.
-Whether it was on purpose or not the song seems to reflect the burning out of the heady days of the Swinging Sixties of which the King’s Road, of course, was at its centre.
+The song reflects on the burning out of the heady days of the Swinging Sixties of which the King’s Road, of course, was the epi-centre.

 I went down to the Chelsea drugstore